UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Abstract

 {\fnsymbol{footnote}}

 {\arabic{footnote}}

-\subsection{Abstract}
+\section{Abstract}

-Modern computing systems rely on the Unified Extensible Firmware Interface (UEFI), which has replaced the traditional BIOS as the firmware standard for the modern boot process.
-Despite the advancements, UEFI is increasingly targeted by threat actors seeking to exploit its execution environment and take advantage of its persistence mechanisms.
-While some security-related analysis of UEFI components has been performed--primarily via debugging and runtime behavior testing--to the best of our knowledge, no prior study has specifically addressed capturing and analyzing volatile UEFI runtime memory to detect malicious exploitation during the pre-OS phase.
-This gap in UEFI forensic tools limits the ability to conduct in-depth security analyses in pre-OS environments.
-Such a gap is especially surprising, given that memory forensics is widely regarded as foundational to modern incident response, reflected by the popularity of above-OS memory analysis frameworks, such as Rekall, Volatility, and MemProcFS.
+\appendices Modern computing systems rely on the Unified Extensible Firmware Interface (UEFI), which has replaced the legacy Basic Input/Output System (BIOS) as the firmware standard for the modern boot process.
+Although the UEFI represents a significant advancement in system firmware, it is increasingly targeted by threat actors seeking to exploit its execution environment and take advantage of its persistence mechanisms.
+While some security-related analysis of UEFI components has been performed--primarily via debugging and runtime behavior testing--to the best of our knowledge, no prior study has specifically addressed the capturing and analysis of volatile UEFI runtime memory to detect malicious exploitation during the pre-OS phase.
+This gap in UEFI forensic tools limits the ability to conduct in-depth security analysis in pre-OS environments.
+Such a gap is particularly surprising, given that memory forensics is widely regarded as foundational to modern incident response, as reflected by the popularity of above-OS memory analysis frameworks, such as Rekall, Volatility, and MemProcFS.
 To address the lack of below-OS memory forensics, we introduce a framework for UEFI memory forensics.
-The proposed framework consists of two primary components: \textit{UefiMemDump}, a memory acquisition tool, and \textit{UEFIDumpAnalysis}, an extendable collection of analysis modules capable of detecting malicious activities such as function pointer hooking, inline hooking, and malicious image loading.
-Our proof-of-concept implementation demonstrates our framework's ability to detect modern UEFI threats, such as ThunderStrike, CosmicStrand, and Glupteba bootkits.
+The proposed framework consists of two components: \textit{UEFIMemDump}, a memory acquisition tool, and \textit{UEFIDumpAnalysis}, an extendable collection of analysis modules capable of detecting malicious activities such as function pointer hooking, inline hooking, malicious image loading, and gadget-based control-flow manipulation.
+Our proof-of-concept implementation demonstrates the framework's ability to detect modern UEFI threats, such as Thunderstrike, CosmicStrand, and Glupteba bootkits.
 By providing an open-source solution, our work enables researchers and practitioners to investigate firmware-level threats, develop additional analysis modules, and advance overall below-OS security through UEFI memory analysis.